Paychex Flex time tracking for field crews

 If you run payroll in Paychex Flex, Friday usually means turning texts and paper timesheets into hours and typing them in by hand.
 Clox lets your crew clock in from their phones all week, calculates overtime for you, and exports a Paychex Flex import file from one page.
 This post shows exactly what is in that file and how to set it up once.

 You already trust Paychex Flex to run payroll.
 The part that hurts is everything before it.
-On Friday you are chasing down who worked which day, adding up hours from texts and paper, splitting out overtime in your head, and then typing all of it into Paychex line by line.
+On Friday you're chasing down who worked which day, adding up hours from texts and paper, splitting out overtime in your head, and then typing all of it into Paychex line by line.
 Every one of those steps is a chance to key a number wrong, and you find out when someone's check is short.

 How the export works